MatthewZMD/.emacs.d/README.md

 ```

-<a id="org34ae33d"></a>
+<a id="orga274924"></a>

 ## Projectile

 [Projectile](https://github.com/bbatsov/projectile), a Project Interaction Library for Emacs.

-**Prerequisite**: If using Windows OS, Install [Gow](https://github.com/bmatzelle/gow) before proceding and make sure it is in the `PATH`.
-Gow is a lightweight installer that installs useful open source UNIX applications compiled as native win32 binaries.
+**Prerequisite**: If using Windows OS, [install](https://github.com/bmatzelle/gow/releases) Gow and add to `PATH`.

+[Gow](https://github.com/bmatzelle/gow) is a lightweight installer that installs useful open source UNIX applications compiled as native win32 binaries.
 Specifically, `tr` is needed for Projectile alien indexing.

 ```emacs-lisp
 (def-package projectile